Columbus State University Libraries

 Resource Sharing

 Government publications not selected by the library are acquired through interlibrary loan or GIL Express from another USG library.
 Many current documents unavailable in the library catalog are available online by searching the Catalog of U.S. Government Publications.
-Many older documents can be found online by searching the HathiTrust.
+Many older documents can be found online by searching the HathiTrust

 Collection Evaluation

 The depository collection is continually reviewed on an individual item number basis with the List of Classes of United States Government Publications Available for Selection by Depository Libraries to determine selection relevancy to the needs of the district and university patron.
 The collection evaluation is a zero-based review with the aim of selecting and deselecting items in accordance with the general standards set forth in this policy.
-Item numbers can be dropped or added using the DSIMS.
+Item numbers can be dropped or added using the DSIMS

 Weeding and Maintenance